Health and Wellness Consultations

 Who will I meet with?

-Rochelle is a Master Certified Health Education Specialist with over 15 years of experience in the health field.
-A Utah native, she earned a bachelor’s degree in Health Promotion and Education from the University of Utah and is currently working on her Master of Health Administration here at Weber State.
-She has experience working in reproductive healthcare, public health, obesity prevention, chronic disease prevention, substance abuse prevention and overall college health and wellness.
-In her free time, she is a mother of twin girls with two cats, two fish and one dog who keep her very busy!
+Rochelle is a Master Certified Health Education specialist with over a decade of experience in Health Education.
+As a Utah native, she earned her BS in Health Promotion and Education at the University of Utah and her Master of Healthcare Administration (MHA) from Weber State.
+She is certified in Smoking Cessation and has experience in women's health, chronic disease prevention, drug and alcohol prevention and comprehensive behavior change.
+In her free time, she stays busy as a mother of three with two cats, a fish and four chickens at home.
+She also enjoys binge-watching TV shows with her husband, trying all the things from Trader Joes and attending TRX classes through Campus Rec.

-*To request an appointment with Rochelle at Davis Campus, please email Rachel Creager at email@example.com.
+*To request an appointment with Rochelle at Davis Campus, please email email@example.com

 Student Wellness Program Specialist